-- a) When the employee, during working hours, uses his/her own vehicle for work-related driving, he/she is granted compensation per kilometre driven equivalent to the state tariffs for use of own means of transport under 20,000 km per year, currently DKK 3.53 per km. - b) Payment for ferry tickets and bridge and motorway tolls are paid by the employer.
+- a) When the employee, during working hours, uses his/her own vehicle for work-related driving, he/she is granted compensation per kilometre driven equivalent to the state tariffs for use of own means of transport under 20,000 km per year, as of January 1, 2023 DKK 3.73 per km. - b) Payment for ferry tickets and bridge and motorway tolls are paid by the employer.